JosephSNewman/JosephSNewman/README.md

 👀 I’m interested in ...

     •	Cybersecurity technologies and becoming a cybersecurity analyst and ethical hacker

     •	Artificial Intelligence (AI) and Machine Learning (ML)

     •	Quantum Computing

     •	Software Engineering and Game Development

-•	…And Human Computer Interaction (HCI)
+    •	…And Human Computer Interaction (HCI) like AR/VR

 🌱 I’m currently learning ...

     •	CompTIA A+(Core 1 and 2), Security+, Network+, and Ethical Hacking

 If I have the time I'm also learning...

     •   Quantum Computing Algorithms

     ...I like to stay busy. :)

-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on ...

         •   CompTIA and Cybersecurity Study Groups

         •	Anything Artificial Intelligence or Machine Learning especially with a cybersecurity focus

         •	Games/AR/VR game or software projects

-- 📫 How to reach me ...
+📫 How to reach me ...

 Reach me either through my website www.josephsnewman.com or by email josephsnewman@gmail.com